-Transistor Bass reminded me Sawer, another great plugin included within FL Studio DAW.
+Transistor Bass reminded me of Sawer, another great plugin included within FL Studio DAW.

 Here it’s showing a right-mouse click on Cutoff to access the Edit events part.